tapalcatl/tapalcatl-2-spec/README.md

 If metatiles group objects in 2 dimensions, materialized zooms introduce a 3rd by allowing sub-pyramids to be included in the same archive (which exponentially decreases the number of objects needing to be managed).
-A list of materialized zooms indicates which zooms levels archives are expected to exist at ("be material").
+A list of materialized zooms indicates which zoom levels archives are expected to exist at ("be material").

 For a tileset covering zooms 0-7, if it is materialized at zooms 0 and 4, no